Ben Gamari, Matthew Pickering, Andreas Klebinger, Zubin Duggal, Alfredo Di Napoli, Adam Gundry

 During those years Alfredo worked on a wide variety of projects, spanning from building fault-tolerant video-transcoding clusters, developing blockchains and engineering Pagerank-like algorithms for assigning value to entities in huge social graphs, as well as authoring and contributing to several Haskell libraries.

-When not programming, Alfredo can be found running and exercising outside, enjoying all of the 250 sunny days per year Sicily can offer.
+When not programming, Alfredo can be found running and exercising outside, or playing (badly) one of his many guitars.